devisis/myrag/README.md

 # Myrag

 ## Introduction
 Myrag is a custom headwrap/durag website.
 The name plays on the item of focus - durag, and aims to help the end user feel a personal connection to the item.

-## UX

-### Strategy

-### Methodology - Agile

-I decided to take an agile approach for the construction of my site.
-I made use of the projects section on GitHub, to impliments a MoSCoW prioritization technique.
-I molded a user story template and used this to create, and organise my user stories into 3 seperate lists.
-Lists which defined where each user story was, in terms of progress.
-To-do, in progress and done, all adequately named for the goal at hand.

 ### Site Owner Goal
 Make a profit through the sale of headwraps using this website and to build a community of users.